FuzionView/FV-Docs/source/openfv.rst

    *Map view of the identified features*

-   Check out the documentation on the FuzionView Ticket Viewer `here <https://fuzionview.github.io/FV-Docs/ticketviewer.html#>`_
+   Next, find more detailed documentation on using the Ticket Viewer `here <https://fuzionview.github.io/FV-Docs/ticketviewer.html#>`_